benthor/stdxput2dev/README.md

 _LOADS.
 I am serious, this is very immature software, by any reasonable standard_

   * My file-descriptor/tunnel magic doesn't work on FreeBSD.
 Fork me!
-  * In the above example, if the process executing in a ptty is aborted, the client is sent into a busyloop and will only terminate if the server dies as well.
-Yes this is a bug, which I have yet failed to resolve.
-Fork me!
   * You need to be root on both local and the remote host to establish the tunnels.
-  * The throughput speeds possible here are quite slow.
+  * The throughput speeds possible here are quite low.
 On a host that achieves 10MB/s over plain HTTP, the same transfer over an ssh-based tunnel only about 1.4MB/s.
 (SSH-based file copy also achieves 10MB/s)
   * Proper error handling is missing in many cases, mostly due to my own ignorance about what needs to be checked.
 Fork me!